deislabs/bindle/docs/bindle-spec.md

  If that doesn't make sense, you haven't seen Stargazer Tian-yan yet.

+ ## Top-level Generalizations

+ - Unless stated otherwise, all text MUST be encoded as UTF-8
+ - Bindle uses the TOML format for text files.
+See the [TOML specification](https://toml.io/en/v1.0.0-rc.2).
+ - The specification is intended to be cross-platform, covering Windows, macOS, and a variety of UNIXes

  ## The Specifications

  - Start with the [Invoice Specification](invoice-spec.md) to learn about the top-level description of a Bindle